microsoft/aed-go-learn-content/write-test-program/includes/1-project-files.md

 Hey!
 I'm working!
 ```

-This is a good approach to make sure you write the minimum amount of code before you get excited writting the solution to the main problem.
+This is a good approach to make sure you write the minimum amount of code before you get excited writing the solution to the main problem.

 When you're done with the initial project files set up, move on to the next module.
 Otherwise, you might need to revisit the section where we discussed how packages work in Go and why you need to use Go modules.
 For now, you simply need the file structure we showed you before with the exact same content we included here.